brianmaksy/forex_query/readme.md

-This programme specifies 16 currencies and returns all combinations of their exchange rates for today in the form of a csv.
+This programme specifies 16 currencies and returns all combinations of their exchange rates for a given date in the form of a csv named 'currency_data.csv'.

+The csv is outputted under a folder named after the query date.

 The currencies are:
 AUD